 Who is the Guardian for Children and Young People?

-Penny Wright is the Guardian for Children and Young People (the Guardian).
-Penny promotes and advocates for the rights and best interests of children and young people in care in South Australia.
+Shona Reid is the Guardian for Children and Young People (the Guardian).
+Shona promotes and advocates for the rights and best interests of children and young people in care in South Australia.

 ‘In care’ means children and young people under the guardianship of the Chief Executive of the Department for Child Protection who live with their relatives, foster family or in a residential care facility or independent living.

-It is important to note that Penny is not the legal guardian for children in care but is here to ‘champion’ their rights.
+It is important to note that Shona is not the legal guardian for children in care but is here to ‘champion’ their rights.

 What does the Guardian do?